YannisMarios/mt-lrs-intro/README.md

 3. Open a command-line prompt and cd to MT-LRS-Intro/Web/ClientApp
 4. Run 'npm install' to install all packages needed for the Angular application
-5. Right click on Solution in Solution Explorer, click on "Select Startup Projects" and under "Multiple STartup Projects" set "Start for both Api and Web projects.
+5. Right click on Solution in Solution Explorer, click on "Select Startup Projects" and under "Multiple Startup Projects" set "Start" for both Api and Web projects.
 6. Start the app in Visual Studio without debugging (Ctrl + F5)

 Two tabs will open in your default browser: